Protect Your Rights with the Assistance of a Hazing Injury Lawyer

 HOMEOWNER’S/RENTER’S POLICY OF THE PARENTS

 The above theories should be used regardless of the type of hazing case it is.
 Also, the homeowner’s policy of the perpetrators should also be used.
 Even if the actives are living away from home going to college, they are still covered by their parents’ homeowner’s/renter’s policy.
-In addition, if the hazing is by employees of a company and the company has reason to know that the activity goes on by its employees and does not stop it, the company may be liable for death or serious injury.
+In addition, if the hazing is by employees of a company and the company has reason to know that the activity goes on by its employees and does not stop it, the company may be liable for death or catastrophic injury.

 The normal homeowner or renter policy is usually $100,000, $300,000, $500,000, $1,000,000 or more.
 However, some of them start as low as $25,000.
 A homeowner or renter may also have an umbrella policy that has even more coverage.
 Care should be taken by the hazing lawyer to make sure that money is not being left “on the table” due to an umbrella policy or unencumbered assets.
 This can be done by using an Asset Search and an Affidavit of no assets and no other general liability policy.

 CALL US NOW!
-If you or a loved one has suffered serious injury or death from hazing of any type, call a lawyer experienced in that area of law.
+If you or a loved one has suffered catastrophic injury or death from hazing of any type, call a lawyer experienced in that area of law.
 We will meet with you in person and answer all your questions.
 If you decide to hire us, there is no attorney fee or expenses unless we make a financial recovery for you.
 Please call NOW the Law Firm of Roger “Rocky” Walton, P.C. at 817-429-4299, located in south Arlington.